Empowerment

 where the same procedure was provided for all patients.

-Investing just 15 to 30 minutes on this site will teach you how to optimize your visual experience every waking moment for the rest of your life.
-You might avoid making mistakes that leave you with undesirable side effects, or cost you money without benefit.
-You might find important opportunities you hadn't even thought about.
+Investing just 15 to 30 minutes on this site will teach you how to optimize your experience with your vision after cataract surgery.
+It will alert you to side effects you didn't anticipate.
+It might keep you from spending money for no benefit.
+You might identify opportunities you hadn't even thought about.

 Using non technical language, I teach you what my patients taught me, such as how your personality and lifestyle can affect your priorities.
 I help you understand the technologies that are available to you.
 I tell you about potential side effects that may occur with certain choices.
 With this information, you will be able to confidently make important decisions about your cataract surgery.